opentoonz/opentoonz_docs/source/creating_movements.rst

     - **Pick** (only available in **All** mode) lets the user choose to automatically select columns or pegbars to be animated when the selection is done by clicking in the Viewer: when set to **Column**, clicking a drawing automatically selects the related column; when set to **Pegbar**, clicking a drawing automatically selects the pegbar to which the column containing the drawing is linked (if there is one).

-    - A **lock button** (|lock|) defines which transformations have to be locked while transforming the object.
+    - **Lock buttons** (|lock|) define which transformations are locked while transforming the object.

-    - **Global Key** when activated sets a key for all the object transformations as soon as a key for one transformation is set by using the Animate tool handle.
-For example if you change the position of an object, thus defining a key position, automatically a key will be defined for the rotation, scaling and shearing transformations as well.
+    - **Global Key** when activated, sets a key for all of the object transformations as soon as a key is set for any of its transformations interactively in the Viewer.
+For example if you change the position of an object, thus defining a keyframe for it, keys will also be automatically defined for the rotation, scaling and shearing transformations as well.
+This option will not take any effect if the values for the property are instead input directly in the toolbar.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.